Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 4. Spend a night at a hostel, camping, Couchsurfing

 One of the highest expenses while backpacking in Europe is accommodation.
 In Italy, housing can burn a big hole in anyone’s budget.
-But as everywhere, there are always some ways to save money, when knowing the game.
+But there are always some ways to save money everywhere, especially when you know the game.
 The most convenient way to get cheap accommodation in Italy is by staying in hostels.
-Prices can vary a lot and there are several apps for finding places to stay.
-For example from the housing app HostelWorld, I found a hostel in Bari for only 5 euros per night.
+Prices can vary a lot, and there are several apps for finding places to stay.
+For example, from the housing app HostelWorld, I found a hostel in Bari for only 5 euros per night.
 It was one of the best hostels where I stayed.
-You can find cheap hostels in Italy.

-Also for camping with a tent or without have several alternatives.
+Also, for camping with a tent or without, have several alternatives.
 A great place for wild camping is CampSpace.
-That site has been live for a while and it’s expanding its reach, also in Italy.
+That site has been live for a while, and it’s expanding its reach, also in Italy.
 Prices are around 10 euros and less.
 There are even some offers for free.
-If not lucky with that app, then there are plenty of Facebook groups for free or cheap camping spots.
+If you are not lucky with that app, plenty of Facebook groups for free or cheap camping spots exist.

 My favorite option for housing is Couchsurfing.
-It’s an app where local people host travelers in their homes for free.
+It’s an app where locals host travelers in their homes for free.
 There are several apps for the same intentions as Couchsurfing, but it’s the most popular and used one.
-It’s not about the free couch, it’s more about the people you met through that.
-Some of the greatest memories I have are thanks to Couchsurfing, while I was backpacking Italy on a budget.
-Also you can try luck with work & travel apps like Workaway or Worldpacker, to just ask for a night to stay.
+It’s not about the free couch; it’s more about the people you meet through that.
+Some of the most incredible memories I have are thanks to Couchsurfing, while I was backpacking Italy on a budget.
+Also, you can try luck with work & travel apps like Workaway or Worldpacker, to ask for a night to stay.

 5. Find ways to taste Italian Food on a budget

 While budget backpacking through Italy, there will be three main expenses: accommodation, transport, and food.
-What and where you eat will impact your wallet drastically.
+What and where you eat will drastically impact your wallet.
 A traditional person needs meals three times per day.
-Also, especially while backpacking Italy on a budget.
-Small expenses for food might seem like pocket money at the moment.
-But when looking back at the food expenses table for one week, then it can be a bit shocking if you have no idea how much you have spent.
+Also, especially while backpacking Italy on a budget, small food expenses might seem like pocket money at the moment.
+But when looking back at the food expenses table for one week, it can be shocking if you have no idea how much you have spent.

-For sure you have to try out local cuisine to get a local taste.
-But there are alternatives for expensive tourist restaurants.
-For budget backpacking, it is better to do local pasta on your own.
+You have to try out local cuisine to get a local taste.
+But there are alternatives to expensive tourist restaurants.
+For budget backpacking, doing local pasta on your own is better.
 Cooking it in your kettle, in a hostel kitchen, or at a Couchsurfing place with locals.

-If you want to get local cuisine from an Italian specialist, then I would recommend street food or restaurants which are out of tourist areas.
-Away from the city center or tourist hot spots.
-But be aware of additional costs, like sit down costs.
+If you want to sample local cuisine from an Italian specialist, I recommend street food or restaurants outside tourist areas, away from the city center or tourist hot spots.
+However, be aware of additional costs, like sit-down or bread costs.

 6. Free activities and tours in Italy

-When being a big architecture fan, then every major city and village is free to stroll around the area, like Venice, Verona, Cinque Terre, Rome, Napoli, and so on.
+When you are a big architecture fan, every major city and village can stroll around the area, like Venice, Verona, Cinque Terre, Rome, Napoli, etc.

-Backpacking Italy on hiking trails are mostly free to go, like paths in Cinque Terre (only two small paths are with a fee), The Path of the Gods in Amalfi Coast, and trails in the Dolomites.
-Find out more from best hikes in Italy.
+Backpacking Italy on hiking trails is mostly free, like paths in Cinque Terre (only two small trails are fee-based), The Path of the Gods on the Amalfi Coast, and trails in the Dolomites.

-In bigger cities, there are daily free walking tours.
-A great way to get to know the location even better.
-Search it in google, for example, type: free walking tours in Rome (destination where you currently are).
+In bigger cities, there are daily free walking tours, which are a great way to get to know the location even better.
+Search for them in Google.
+For example, type: free walking tours in Rome (or the destination where you currently are).

 Spend a long day on the beach and swim in the Mediterranean Sea.
-There are a lot of coastlines all around the country.
-As seen, there are plenty of activities to experience while traveling around Italy on a budget.
+There are many coastlines all around the country.
+As can be seen, there are plenty of activities to experience while traveling around Italy on a budget.

 7. Free entrances on the first Sunday of the month

 Italy has a great perk for culture enthusiasts.
-Many museums, art galleries, historical sites, and others are free entrance for everyone, only on the first Sunday of the month.
+Many museums, art galleries, historical sites, and others are free entrances for everyone, only on the first Sunday of the month.
 These attractions will get busy due to free entrance.
-You either have to be patient or start early, while others are still getting ready.
+You must be patient or start early while others are still getting ready.

 8. Search for free outdoor activities